CompCogNeuro/CompCogNeuro.github.io/content/neuron.md

 (note that because leak is a constant, it does not have a dynamically changing value, only the constant g-bar value).

 This separation of terms makes it easier to compute the conductance, because all we need to focus on is computing the proportion or fraction of open ion channels of each type.
-This can be done by computing the average number of ion channels open at each synaptic input to the neuron:
+This can be done by computing the average number of ion channels open at each synaptic input to the neuron.
+As we discuss in [[neuron channels]], the fast synaptic channels involved in excitation ([[neuron channels#AMPA]]) and inhibition ([[neuron channels#GABA-A]]) respond in less than a millisecond to new neurotransmitter binding, and have exponential decay constants that cause them to stay open for a few milliseconds after this initial binding.

-{id="eq_gbar-e-sum" title="Excitatory proportion open"}
+The rise (opening) component of the excitatory conductance is computed as a function of the new _glutamate_ neurotransmitter released by the presynaptic sending neurons that binds to the AMPA channels (as shown in [[#figure_synapse]]), which we label in the simulation code as `GeRaw`:

+{id="eq_ge-raw" title="Excitatory raw glutamate"}
 $$
-g_e(t) = \frac{1}{n} \sum_i x_i w_i
+g_{e-raw}(t) = \frac{1}{n} \sum_i x_i w_i
 $$

-where $x_i$ is the **activity** of a particular sending neuron indexed by the subscript *i*, $w_i$ is the **synaptic weight strength** that connects sending neuron *i* to the receiving neuron, and *n* is the total number of channels of that type (in this case, excitatory) across all synaptic inputs to the cell.
+where $x_i$ is the 0 or 1 **spiking activity** of a particular sending neuron indexed by the subscript $i$, which is subject to axonal conductance delays in arriving at the synapse as discussed below. $w_i$ is the **synaptic weight strength** that connects sending neuron $i$ to the receiving neuron, which is a function of the number and efficacy of the AMPA receptors at this synapse. $n$ is the total number of channels of that type (in this case, excitatory) across all relevant synaptic inputs, which we use to normalize this term.
 As discussed in [[neuron detector]], the synaptic weight determines what patterns the receiving neuron is sensitive to, and is what adapts with learning --- this equation shows how it enters mathematically into computing the total amount of excitatory conductance.

+The resulting AMPA excitatory conductance is integrated over time from this raw new input, plus the exponential decay of previously opened channels:

+{id="eq_ge" title="Excitatory AMPA conductance"}
+$$
+g_e(t) = g_{e-raw}(t) + g_e(t-1) \left( 1 - \frac{1}{\tau_d} \right)
+$$

-The above equation suggests that the neuron performs a very simple function to determine how much input it is getting: it just adds it all up from all of its different sources (and takes the average to compute a proportion instead of a sum).
+[[#eq_ge-raw]] suggests that the neuron performs a very simple function to determine how much input it is getting: it just adds it up from all of its different sources (and takes the average to compute a proportion instead of a sum).
 Each input source contributes in proportion to how active the sender is, multiplied by how much the receiving neuron cares about that information, determined by the synaptic weight value.
-We also refer to this average total input as the **net input**.
+We also refer to this average total input as the **net input**, which is the term used in [[abstract neural network]] models.

-The same equation holds for inhibitory input conductances, which are computed in terms of the activations of inhibitory sending neurons, times the inhibitory weight values.
+The same types of equations apply to inhibitory input conductances, which are computed in terms of the activations of inhibitory sending neurons, times the inhibitory weight values, and involve the GABA neurotransmitter and GABA-A receptors.

-The _activity_ factor $x_i$ in [[#eq_gbar-e-sum]] reflects the time-varying synaptic conductance after the sending neuron fires a spike (action potential), which is described in more detail in [[neuron channels]] for the different channel types.
-For example, the excitatory _AMPA_ channels open when the sending neuron releases the neurotransmitter _glutamate_ (as shown in [[#figure_synapse]]), and this conductance decays exponentially with a time constant of about 5 ms ([[@HestrinNicollPerkelEtAl90]]). _GABA_ inhibitory channels have a time constant of around 7 ms ([[@XiangHuguenardPrince98]]).
+The AMPA receptor conductance decays exponentially with a time constant $\tau_d$ of about 5 ms ([[@HestrinNicollPerkelEtAl90]]), while GABA-A inhibitory channels have a time constant of around 7 ms ([[@XiangHuguenardPrince98]]).

 Functionally, this extra trace of discrete spiking inputs supports the _temporal summation_ of inputs over time, so that inputs arriving within this temporal integration window can add together to drive larger overall excitatory conductances.